The covid problems at conference tournaments should be a warning sign for the NCAA

 Both went into the once-unforeseeable process of updating NCAA officials about their statuses moment-to-moment.

-“It is unfortunate the ACC tournament has concluded for us,” Virginia athletic director Carla Williams said in a statement, “but we have turned our attention to the NCAA Tournament.
+“It is unfortunate the ACC tournament has concluded for us,” Virginia Athletic Director Carla Williams said in a statement, “but we have turned our attention to the NCAA Tournament.
 We are in communication with the appropriate officials regarding our participation.”

 That protocol comes with more protocols.
 While most teams should reach Indianapolis by Sunday or Monday, others might be able to arrive later given circumstances and seven days of negative tests for any player wishing to participate.
-The “First Four” games that eliminate four teams and pare the field from 68 to 64, is set to begin on Thursday afternoon in Bloomington, Ind., and West Lafayette, Ind., each about 75 minutes from downtown Indianapolis, where all teams will stay in four hotels and use the city’s skyways to reach practices.
+The “First Four” games that eliminate four teams and pare the field from 68 to 64 are set to begin on Thursday afternoon in Bloomington, Ind., and West Lafayette, Ind., each about 75 minutes from downtown Indianapolis, where all teams will stay in four hotels and use the city’s skyways to reach practices.

 Which teams?
-The brackets will state that Sunday evening, even if circumstances might alter that later on.
+The brackets will reveal that Sunday evening, even if circumstances might alter that later on.